aymericbeaumet/aggr-instance/readme.md

 This repository setups [aggr](https://github.com/aymericbeaumet/aggr) with one config file and one GitHub workflow.
-The workflow fetches the sources every half hour, appends new items to the `aggr` branch, and publishes an installable static reader on GitHub Pages.
+The workflow fetches the sources every half hour, appends new items to the `aggr` branch, and publishes a static reader on GitHub Pages.

 ## Make it yours